echo3Dco/echo3D-Batch-Upload-script/README.md

 This repository contains a publishable python script to batch upload models into echo3D.
 It feeds in arguments from parsing and csv file, and automatically make a POST request to Echo3D upload API.

-The default endpoint is Disney on-prem: `https://disney-api.echo3d.com/upload`
+The default endpoint is pointed at: `https://disney-api.echo3d.com/upload`

 ## Requirements